top of page

 Untitled_Artwork 1_edited.png

-We are proud to welcome you to the second Indigenous Youth Mental Health & Wellbeing Forum, hosted in partnership with Headspace and the Institute of Urban Indigenous Health.
+We are proud to welcome you to the second Indigenous Youth Mental Health & Wellbeing Forum, hosted in partnership with Headspace and the Institute for Urban Indigenous Health.

 This year’s forum comes at a critical time, as we continue to advocate for systems that support Aboriginal and Torres Strait Islander young people before crisis occurs.
 We know that prevention starts with culture, connection, and community, and that the strongest outcomes for our young people are driven by the knowledge held by mob.